 Noise Levels: Quiet Mode Matters

-Tip: If you’re a light sleeper, the Blueair’s quieter high-speed operation is worth the premium.
+Suggestion: If you are a light sleeper, the quieter operation of the Blueair on the high-speed setting is worth the extra money.

 Energy Efficiency: Long-Term Savings